 - 1-2 cups green beans (I get large bags of frozen organic green beans at our Costco)

 - 1 cup cooked chicken (from your weekly crockpot chicken)

 - organic pepper (to taste; omit for AIP)

 - In a large skillet, sauté the onion in the friendly fat for about 5 minutes.
 Add a pinch or 2 of sea salt to bring out their juices and sweeten.

 - Add the garlic and cook for a minute.

 - Add the carrots, green beans, chicken, and coconut aminos, and cook on medium until the veggies are cooked through.

 - Add sea salt and pepper to taste.

 Keep me posted how the kiddos like the stir fry.

 Renee is a wife and mama of 3 busy bees under 5 years old.
 After struggling for years with gut and food allergy issues, she has been able to heal, and is passionate about raising the next generation of kids with a better understanding of how food affects their bodies.
 She is committed to teaching others that simple, real food can make positive changes in health and can be done on a (very) tight budget, all while making the kids smile.
-Renee blogs at Raising Generation Nourished and can be found on Facebook, Twitter, Instagram, Pinterest and Google+.
+Renee blogs at Raising Generation Nourished and can be found on Facebook, Twitter, Instagram, and Pinterest.